hydroperx/sem.rs/README.md

-# SModel
+# hydroperx::sem

+Build semantic entities.
+For Rust.

-SModel (Semantic Modeling) for Rust provides a friendly way to describe semantic symbols of a language using dynamic dispatches and hierarchy definitions using an arena that allows for circular references.
+Sem for Rust allows to describe semantic entities of a language model using dynamic dispatches and hierarchic definitions using an arena that allows for circular references.

 ## Definition order